Table of contents

 โ€

-• Will their contact details support the grievance redressal mechanism?
+• Will they be the grievance redressal contact?

 โ€

-If the provider only offers a rotating helpdesk, that is not enough for a Section 10 use case.
+If the answer is a rotating helpdesk, it is not enough for a serious Section 10 use case.

-Do not appoint someone as DPO if they also makes the decisions the DPO is supposed to monitor.
+Do not appoint someone as DPO if they also make the decisions the DPO is supposed to monitor.

 Ask for sample outputs: